 The specialities of the day at this Michelin-recommended restaurant number some of the best seafood options in the city.
 Gambrinus is synonymous with ocean cuisine and while there are meat dishes on the menu (particularly game) it's the peixes e mariscos (fish and seafood) that continues to reel in an appreciative clientele.
 The kitchen prides itself on cooking to perfection a range of traditional Portuguese seafood dishes such as grilled sea bream or sea bass (served in a pot with clams).
 The chefs also add a dash of Gallic magic to produce signature dishes such as turbot court bouillon and a delicious soup starter, seafood bisque.
 And for a real splurge how about a starter of Iranian beluga caviar?

 Reservations are essential at this 1 Michelin star dining venue.
-Housed within the fashionable five-star Altis Belem Hotel & Spa that overlooks the riverfront, Feitoria displays three tasting menus a year featuring authentic Portuguese gastronomy and spicy Oriental ingredients.
-The Mirandesa veal chop with dome potato and Terrincho cheese with sauteed garden vegetables is typical of the regional cuisine.
-An executive lunchtime menu caters for the city's movers and shakers while a special creative menu allows Portuguese chef Joao Rodrigues to experiment with textures and flavours to conjure surprise dishes that are very often unique one-offs.
-The extensive wine list features noble reds, aromatic whites, ports, moscatels and Madeira vintages.
+Housed within the fashionable five-star Altis Belem Hotel & Spa that overlooks the riverfront, Feitoria offers two tasting menus, Máteria and Terra, that feature authentic Portuguese gastronomy and spicy Oriental ingredients.
+Portuguese chef João Rodrigues experiments with textures and flavours to conjure surprise dishes that are unique, plates that include Mirandesa veal chop with dome potato and Terrincho cheese with sauteed garden vegetables.
+The extensive wine list celebrates much of Portugal and features noble reds, aromatic whites, ports, moscatels and Madeira vintages.

-This Lisbon fine dining venue glows under a Michelin star thanks to its chef, Henrique Sá Pessoa, one of Portugal's most dynamic kitchen wizards.
+This Lisbon fine dining venue glows under two Michelin stars thanks to its chef, Henrique Sá Pessoa, one of Portugal's most dynamic kitchen wizards.
 Alma, which means "soul" in Portuguese, offers diners the option of two five-course tasting menus, Costa a Costa, inspired by the sea, and Alma, a selection of the chef's favourite dishes.
-There are also a pair of three-course menus, Origens and Caminhos, plus an al la carte list, where diners choose their own dishes.
-Alma works very well as an upscale lunch venue, but it's in the evening when the restaurant truly comes into its own, after the lights have dimmed and a wonderfully intimate atmosphere pervades the room.
+There are also a pair of three-course menus, Origens and Caminhos, plus an inventive al la carte list.
+Alma works very well as an upscale lunch venue but it's in the evening when the restaurant truly comes into its own, after the lights have dimmed and a wonderfully intimate atmosphere pervades the room.